MicrosoftDocs/Advertising-docs/Advertising/scripts/reference/Label.md

 ### Arguments
 |Name|Type|Description|
 |-|-|-
 description|A description that describes the label's use.
 The maximum size is 200 characters.
+To remove a description, use an empty string ("").

 ### Returns
 |Type|Description|